-Comparable in size to Grand Central Station, the new hub will serve more than 200,000 daily commuters and visitors to the World Trade Center and National 9/11 Memorial & Museum.
+Comparable in size to Grand Central Terminal, the new hub will serve more than 200,000 daily commuters and visitors to the World Trade Center and National 9/11 Memorial & Museum.
 The Hub will feature advanced signal systems, state-of-the-art fare collection equipment, and climate-controlled platforms and mezzanines with superior lighting and finishes.
 The Hub's new concourse will connect commuters and visitors to multiple New York City Transit connections and unsurpassed retail opportunities and other destinations.
 Designed by internationally acclaimed architect Santiago Calatrava, the Hub's design will seamlessly fuse state-of-the-art transportation and first-rate retail facilities.
 The project is scheduled for completion in 2015.

 PATH is in the process of replacing the 76-year-old Harrison Station in Harrison, NJ, with a reconstructed facility, featuring glass-and-steel design and fully modernized amenities.
 This $256 million project will feature new glass-enclosed, weather-protected station entrances; modern elevators, widened stairs, and escalator access to both platforms; and extended platforms to accommodate longer, 10-car trains on the Newark – WTC line.
 The new station is being constructed alongside a broader redevelopment plan put forth by the Town of Harrison, which includes mixed-use commercial and residential development, the Red Bull Arena soccer stadium, and enhanced public spaces.
 Reconstruction of Harrison Station will be incremental so that PATH riders can enjoy the benefits of the new amenities and design as they are available.
 The project is on schedule to complete the northeast quadrant by the 2nd Quarter of 2018 and the southeast quadrant by the 1st Quarter of 2019.

 Click here to visit the PATH Harrison Station Replacement Project website.